BlasAgosto/CoDLoudout/README.md

 CoD MW2 Load Outs is a program that allows you to search for specific weapons by specific YouTubers and get the load out for that weapon.

 Installation
-You can use this program by clicking this link: {insert link here}
+You can use this program by clicking this link: https://cod-mw2-loadouts.vercel.app/

 Usage
 To use the program, simply follow these steps:

-Choose which weapon type you're curious about, such as Assault Rifles, Pistols, and so on.
+Choose which weapon git type you're curious about, such as Assault Rifles, Pistols, and so on.
 Choose which weapon from the group you're focusing on.
 Choose the YouTuber whose build you want.
 Contributing